MicroNotebook/boilerboard_starter/README.md

 # Clear the screen (0 is the color, which is blank)
 b.screen.clear(0)
 # To access the raw lcd, use screen.lcd
-# This is the equivalend of the above line
+# This is the equivalent of the above line
 b.screen.lcd.fill(0)
 ```